-The BaaN integrated management package is now installed at most distribution subsidiaries, excluding Asia, where ERP Accpac has been rolled out in all subsidiaries.
+The BaaN integrated management package is installed in most distribution subsidiaries, excluding Asia, where ERP Accpac has been rolled out in the majority of cases.

 For the companies that have an ERP (BaaN or Accpac) installed, standard parameters are included (comprising a chart of accounts, analytical follow-up and procedures).